WheatonCS/Lexos/0_InstallGuides/Windows/README.md

 4. When the process is complete, select **Finish** to finish the installation of Anaconda.

 You should now verify that we have installed it correctly.
 To this follow the instructions below:
 1. Open a Windows Command Prompt.
 If you are unfamiliar with how to access the Command Prompt, hit [WindowsKey] + [R] to bring up the Run box and type `cmd.exe` into the text field.
 Then hit `Enter`.
-A blck Command Prompt window should appear.
+A black Command Prompt window should appear.
-2. Type `python -V` followed by `Enter`
+2. Type `python -V` followed by `Enter`.

 You should see a response that looks like: `Python 2.7.12 :: Anaconda 4.1.1 (64-bit)`.
 If you do not see `:: Anaconda 4.1.1` then you did not update your PATH variable during the Anaconda installation.
 We recommend that you uninstall Anaconda and try to install it again, following the instructions above.
 To uninstall Anaconda, go to your computer's Control Panel, choose `Add or Remove Programs` or `Uninstall a program` and then select `Python 2.7 (Anaconda)`.

 ### <a name='installing-packages'></a> Installing Additional Python Packages
-You must now install the three additional packages needed to run _Lexos_.
+You must now install three additional Python packages needed to run _Lexos_.
 1. Begin my making sure that your package installer (pip) is up to date.
 Type `pip install -U pip` followed by `Enter`.
 Your command Prompt window will display some information showing you the update process.
 Once that is completed, you can now use 'pip' (python package installer) in the next step.
 2. Type the following three commands, each followed by `Enter`.
 The installation process for each may take some time.
 ```python